pay360/mobilesdk-ios/README.md

     PPOCredentials *credentials = [PPOCredentials new];
     credentials.installationID = INSTALLATION_ID;
-    credentials.token = bearerToken;
+    credentials.token = clientAccessToken;

-The PaypointSDK will thoroughly evaluate all parameters injected into a payment for their presence and validity.
-However, you may want to validate your parameters incrementally, espeically if you are building UI elements that response to an incorrect card number, for example.
+The PaypointSDK will evaluate all parameters injected into a payment for their presence and validity.
+These methods are exposed as public API and are available if you want to validate inline with the UI.

 If you choose to validate an instance of PPOCredentials at this stage, there is public API available, which looks like the following: